 The proposed initiative has been discussed with the CSOs to be involved in the media monitoring while monitoring initiative itself is well known to local and international stakeholders.
 Overall, there is a highly positive attitude towards the planned monitoring.
-And what is more, it is considered of an utmost importance during the electoral cycles.
+Moreover, it is considered of an utmost importance during the electoral cycles.